yusaonice/CSE-DA3/README.md

 The function also has the condition to stop the game once the player presses ‘esc’
 6. Left(),Right(),Up(),Down()=
 To move the snake, the program uses the arrow keys.
 The use of each key has a specific function designated to them.
 The function, dictates the length of the snake , the speed of the snake (Hence the use of Delay()) and the position of the head of the snake.
-For example if we call function Up()= the function will iterate through the current length of the snake, it will give head[0]==’^’ and the rest of the snake’s body as ‘*’.
-That is how we see the snake in motion.
+For example if we call function Up()= the function will iterate through the current length of the snake, it will give head[0]==’^’ and the rest of the snake’s body as ‘*’ until the loop reaches the snake's current length That is how we see the snake in motion.
 The rest of the directions work in the same way 9.Food(); this function uses the rand() to generate food at random coordinates within boundary.
 The condition is set as, if the x and y coordinates of the head match the coordinates of the food; then the length of the snake increases , and so does its speed.
 The function then generates another food item at random location